-Notice is hereby given that the annual meeting of stockholders of LHC Group, Inc. will be held at our principal executive offices located at 420 West Pinhook Road, Suite A, Lafayette, Louisiana 70503, on Thursday, June 9, 2011 at 10:00 a.m.
+Notice is hereby given that the annual meeting of stockholders of LHC Group, Inc. will be held at our principal executive offices located at 420 West Pinhook Road, Suite A, Lafayette, Louisiana 70503, on Thursday, June 21, 2012 at 10:00 a.m.
 (Central time) for the following purposes:

-- 1. To elect the three Class III directors nominated by our board of directors to serve for a term of three years and until their successors are elected and qualified; - 2.
-To adopt, on an advisory basis, a resolution approving the compensation of our named executive officers; - 3.
-To select, on an advisory basis, the frequency of the stockholder vote on the compensation of our named executive officers; - 4.
-To ratify the selection of KPMG LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2011; and - 5.
+- 1. To elect the three Class I directors nominated by our board of directors, each to serve for a term of three years and until his or her successor is elected and qualified; - 2.
+To adopt, on an advisory basis, a resolution approving the compensation of our named executive officers: - 3.
+To ratify the selection of KPMG LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2012; and - 4.
 To transact such other business as may properly come before the annual meeting or any adjournment or postponement thereof.

-Only stockholders of record at the close of business on April 18, 2011 are entitled to notice of and to vote at the annual meeting or any adjournment or postponement thereof.
+Only stockholders of record at the close of business on April 25, 2012 are entitled to notice of and to vote at the annual meeting or any adjournment or postponement thereof.
 Your attention is directed to the proxy statement accompanying this Notice for more complete information regarding the matters to be acted upon at the annual meeting.

-Our board of directors unanimously recommends stockholders vote (1) FOR the director nominees named in the proxy statement, (2) FOR adoption of the resolution approving the compensation of our named executive officers, (3) IN FAVOR OF holding an advisory vote on the compensation of our named executive officers EVERY THREE YEARS, and (4) FOR ratification of the selection of KPMG LLP as the company's independent registered public accounting firm for fiscal 2011.
+Our board of directors unanimously recommends stockholders vote (1) FOR the director nominees named in the proxy statement, (2) FOR adoption of the resolution approving the compensation of our named executive officers and (3) FOR ratification of the selection of KPMG LLP as the company's independent registered public accounting firm for fiscal 2012.